gooseberry/smoke/docs/about/alternatives.md

 ## play.it

-[play.it](https://forge.dotslashplay.it/groups/play.it/-/activity) is another great source of scripts to help you get your GOG.com games installed on Linux based systems.
+[play.it](https://forge.dotslashplay.it/play.it/scripts) is another great source of scripts to help you get your GOG.com games installed on Linux based systems.
 This one works by creating a package installer (.deb) that you can use to install the game through the ChromeOS installer.
+This project most closely resembles Smoke in terms of goals and approach.

 **Advantages**